boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 Certification Authority and the vendor's service (necessary because the CPE cannot always obtain a publicly-accessible IPv4 address necessary to get an ACME-signed certificate itself), which are necessary for both initial deployment and for certificate renewal.
-One standard for such a system is {{?PKIX-EST=RFC7030}}.

 R-REDUCE-CA: no